denten-books/plain-text/main.md

 long chain of transformations: from the mechanical action of my keyboard, to the arrangement of electrons on magnetic storage media, to the modulation of fiber-optic signal, to the shimmer of the flowing liquid crystal.
 Many, many, third parties were involved in that act of communication.
 And some part of that message was used to control the electrical circuits of the device in your lap, in your hand, near to your eye, embedded, or embodied.
-Close reading limited to the parsing of content risks missing the machinations of naked control.
+Close reading limited to the parsing of content and representation risks missing the machinations of naked circuit control.
 It looks like you are reading a book, but this book changes its internals as it receives instructions to inform and to control.
 For now I ask only who controls the device?
-But if the book is a pill or fused with the neural circuitry of the brain, do you know what you are reading?
+But were a book also a pill or fused with the neural circuitry of the brain, would you know what you were reading?

 [ln2-gurevich]: Kittler mistakingly attributes "Algorithms in the World of Bounded Resources" to Brosl Hasslacher.
 The author is rather Yuri Gurevich,